 For those people that are tired bed is going to be very welcome at whatever time you wish.

 Rise and shine ready for fun and adventure.

-Firstly we have a hearty breakfast after that its back on the bus for a short drive to our second day’s launch site at a place called Bindera.
+Firstly we have a hearty breakfast after that its back into our vehicle for a short drive to our second day’s launch site at a place called Bindera.
 Today’s paddle is from Bindera down the river to Rocky Crossing.